vibha-yganji/frontTri2/AA_index.md

     </div>

 <script>
+// exercise-profiles.js

-    function getSelectedProfile() {
+// Function to retrieve the selected profile from local storage function getSelectedProfile() {
     return localStorage.getItem('selectedProfile');
 }

+// Function to set a default profile in local storage function setDefaultProfile() {
+    // Check if a profile is already selected if (!getSelectedProfile()) {
+        // If not, set a default profile localStorage.setItem('selectedProfile', 'profile1');
+    }
+}

 // ASCII art functions (unchanged)

 function displaySelectedProfile() {
+    // Set a default profile if none is selected setDefaultProfile();

     // Get the selected profile value
     var selectedProfile = getSelectedProfile();
-        console.log(selectedProfile);
-        if (selectedProfile) {

     // Show the selected profile's ASCII art in the upper right corner var selectedAscii = document.getElementById("selectedAscii");
     selectedAscii.textContent = getProfileAscii(selectedProfile);
-        } else {
-            // If no profile is selected, you can handle this case accordingly console.log("No profile selected");
-        }
 }

 // Initial display when the page loads displaySelectedProfile();

 </script>